haberdashPI/german_track/_research/plans.md

   maybe t-test? something simple anyways
   d. can these be do with the median power?
   e. it would be interesting to see the features at the earlier and later timepoints
+  g. it would be good to know if there is a build up effect for salience: do
+    we see the same effect for early/late targetes?

 3. build-up and switching: near v far classification
   a. by condition: near v far, early v late, salience? (high low),